eclipse-archived/ceylon-lang.org/documentation/1.0/reference/operator/scale.md

 # #{page.title}

-The right-associative, binary `**` operator is used to scale an instance of `Scalable` but an amount.
+The right-associative, binary infix `**` operator is used to scale an instance of `Scalable` but an amount.

 ## Usage